 "I work with graphite, charcoal, ink, and occasionally colored pencil to create contemporary realistic works on paper.
 Studying and meticulously displaying the details in each piece often takes more than 100 hours.
 I embrace the labor involved in the craft of drawing because it is this rigorous process that draws me into a deep appreciation for the innate beauty of my subjects.

-I am drawn to broken things - people, trees, flowers, etc. - that show their created beauty in their details.
-My drawing process allows me to see the shadows of the beauty that is yet to come.
-The beauty of this world is breathtaking, but not life-giving... there is something incomplete, either in this world or in us (or both), that gives us the longing for a beauty that is beyond this world.
+I am drawn to broken things (people and trees in particular) that show their created beauty in their details.
+My drawing process allows me to be engulfed in the amazing minutia of each subject and points me to believe that the beauty of this world is breathtaking, but not life-giving... there is something incomplete, either in this world or in us (or both), that gives us the longing for a beauty that is beyond this world.
 I have found that there is in fact a more beautiful reality that exists apart from us, yet among us, that invites us into it for all eternity...
-Namely, the infinite triune God of the Bible.
+Namely, the infinite triune God of the Bible."